SatishBabuKukkapalli/wireless-precision-irrigation-system/README.md

 Traditional farming faces issues like inefficient water use, labor shortage, and climate challenges.
 This project provides an automated irrigation solution that:

-Collects environmental data through sensors
+- Collects environmental data through sensors

-Transmits readings wirelessly using HTTP protocol
+- Transmits readings wirelessly using HTTP protocol

-Uses Raspberry Pi as the main controller (server)
+- Uses Raspberry Pi as the main controller (server)

-Controls water flow automatically via relay & solenoid valve
+- Controls water flow automatically via relay & solenoid valve

-Uploads all data to ThingSpeak for visualization and analytics
+- Uploads all data to ThingSpeak for visualization and analytics

 # 🧠 System Architecture
-Components Used:
+### Components Used:

-Raspberry Pi (acts as gateway/server)
+1.Raspberry Pi (acts as gateway/server)

-NodeMCU (ESP8266) – sensor node (acts as client)
+2.NodeMCU (ESP8266) – sensor node (acts as client)

-DHT11 Sensor – temperature and humidity
+3.DHT11 Sensor – temperature and humidity

-Soil Moisture Sensor – detects soil dryness
+4.Soil Moisture Sensor – detects soil dryness

-Rain Sensor – detects rainfall
+5.Rain Sensor – detects rainfall

-12V Solenoid Valve – controls water flow
+6.12V Solenoid Valve – controls water flow

-Relay Module – for switching valve
+7.Relay Module – for switching valve

-12V Battery, connecting wires, and cables
+8.12V Battery, connecting wires, and cables

-RealVNC Viewer – for remote access to Raspberry Pi
+9.RealVNC Viewer – for remote access to Raspberry Pi

 # 🔗 Working Principle

-Each NodeMCU reads sensor values (soil moisture, temperature, humidity, rain).
+1.Each NodeMCU reads sensor values (soil moisture, temperature, humidity, rain).

-The data is sent to Raspberry Pi via HTTP POST request.
+2.The data is sent to Raspberry Pi via HTTP POST request.

-Raspberry Pi:
+### Raspberry Pi:

-Receives and analyzes data from all regions
+3.Receives and analyzes data from all regions

-Decides irrigation status (ON/OFF) based on predefined logic
+4.Decides irrigation status (ON/OFF) based on predefined logic

-Sends control signals to relay for solenoid valve operation
+5.Sends control signals to relay for solenoid valve operation

-Skips watering if rainfall is detected
+6.Skips watering if rainfall is detected

-All sensor data is sent to ThingSpeak Cloud for live monitoring and graph visualization.
+7.All sensor data is sent to ThingSpeak Cloud for live monitoring and graph visualization.

-The system can be remotely accessed using VNC Viewer.
+8.The system can be remotely accessed using VNC Viewer.

 # ⚙️ Software & Tools

-Arduino IDE – for NodeMCU programming
+- Arduino IDE – for NodeMCU programming

-Python (on Raspberry Pi) – to handle HTTP requests and relay control
+- Python (on Raspberry Pi) – to handle HTTP requests and relay control

-ThingSpeak – IoT cloud for data visualization
+- ThingSpeak – IoT cloud for data visualization

-RealVNC Viewer – for remote device access
+- RealVNC Viewer – for remote device access

 # flow chart
 ![image alt](https://github.com/SatishBabuKukkapalli/wireless-precision-irrigation-system/blob/086e42737907e387193919f5cc1a63347c44a978/fc.jpg)

+# How HTTP Works in Our Smart Irrigation Project?
+- Each NodeMCU acts as a client:
+  - It reads data from sensors (soil moisture, rain, DHT11).
+  - It sends this data using HTTP POST requests to the Raspberry Pi.
+- The Raspberry Pi acts as a server:
+  - It receives the HTTP data from each NodeMCU.
+  - It analyzes the data to decide whether watering is needed.
+- Based on the data, Raspberry Pi:
+  - Sends a signal to the relay to turn the solenoid valve ON/OFF.
+  - Time duration for watering is based on how many regions report dryness.
+  - If it's raining, watering is skipped.

+# Block diagram
+![image alt]